-For this reason, a school grounded in Biblicali

-teaching would not wish to employ someone who engages in homosexual acts or sex outside of a marital relationship because these expressions of sexuality are morally harmful and hence forbidden in the Bible.
-Similarly, this school would not wish to employ someone who identifies as "non-binary" or seeks to act like someone of the opposite gender - not due to hatred of these individuals - but solely because this kind of person, if employed at the school, would undermine the religious ethos of the institution by publicly refuting Jesus' words: "But from the beginning of the creation, God 'made them male and female.""
-(Mark 10:6)
+For this reason, a school grounded in Biblical teaching would not wish to employ someone who engages in homosexual acts or sex outside of a marital relationship because these expressions of sexuality are morally harmful and hence forbidden in the Bible.
+Similarly, this school would not wish to employ someone who identifies as "non-binary" or seeks to act like someone of the opposite gender - not due to hatred of these individuals - but solely because this kind of person, if employed at the school, would undermine the religious ethos of the institution by publicly refuting Jesus' words: "But from the beginning of the creation, God 'made them male and female."
+(Biblical reference is found in the book of Mark 10:6)